zriyansh/signoz.io/opentelemetry/2022-05-20-opentelemetry-go.md

  <LiteYoutubeEmbed id="kTHW4VYnISQ" mute={false} />

  <p>&nbsp;</p>

-If you face any issues while trying out SigNoz, feel free to write to us at: support@signoz.io

 If you want to read more about SigNoz 👇<br></br>
 [Monitor your Spring Boot application with OpenTelemetry and SigNoz](https://signoz.io/blog/opentelemetry-spring-boot/)